ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 * Optimize costs: Avoid unnecessary over-provisioning by making informed decisions based on data-driven insights.
 * Support business growth: Scale the network to meet increasing demands and support business expansion.

-The application will be able to retrieve a topology layer and any network/node/termination point/link instances from the controller via the SIMAP APIs and from the response it will be able to map the traffic analysis to the entities (typically links and router), evaluate their current utilization, evaluate which elements to add to the network based on the growth forecasting, and finally perform the 'what-if' failure analysis by simulating the removal of link(s) and/or router(s) while evaluating the network performance.
+The capacity planning application will be able to retrieve a topology layer and any network/node/termination point/link instances from the SIMAP server via the SIMAP APIs and from the response it will be able to map the traffic analysis to the entities (typically links and router), evaluate their current utilization, evaluate which elements to add to the network based on the growth forecasting, and finally perform the 'what-if' failure analysis by simulating the removal of link(s) and/or router(s) while evaluating the network performance.